How to Send Cheers

 Say 'Thanks'

-If you have received a Cheers and want to thank the sender for their kind words, you can send them a 'thank you' email right from TINYpulse!
-If you're viewing Cheers in TINYpulse, just click Say 'Thanks'.
+If you have received a Cheers and want to thank the sender for their kind words, you can send them a 'thank you' email right from Limeade Listening!
+If you're viewing Cheers in Limeade Listening, just click Say 'Thanks'.
 Then, type your message and click Send Your Thanks and the recipient will get your message via email.

-This is just another way that TINYpulse helps employees spread positivity so do not forget to say thanks for the recognition!
+This is just another way that Limeade Listening helps employees spread positivity so do not forget to say thanks for the recognition!

 Check out your Cheers network